JavaScript Advanced

 Tips

-• use for (elem of collection), not for (elem in collection)
+for (elem of collection)